 Averted with Caboose, as long as you don't sleep with more than one of his sisters.
 Like Tucker did.

-No-Holds-Barred Beatdown: Miller and his gang administer one of these to Tucker, which leaves his ribs and breathing ability permanently damaged.
-O'Malley hospitalizes Donut through one of these.
+Subverted when Miller and his gang administer one of these to Tucker, which leaves his ribs and breathing ability permanently damaged... but Miller is explicitly holding a lot back because he doesn't want to kill Tucker yet.

 No Medication for Me: O'Malley tries to ditch his medication (although he rarely succeeds) because he simply can't think clearly when on them.
 Strangely, the medication seems to make him crazier, possibly because Doc isn't a very good doctor.